BerkeleyLab/gasnet/docs/memory_kinds.md

 process and runtimes on a given node.
 Thus a portion is consumed by each GASNet-EX segment created on a given node, as well as by other uses of GPUDirect RDMA such as an MPI implementation.
-Typically a few tens of MB are also reserved by the driver itself.
+Typically a few tens of MB are also reserved by the driver itself, though driver overheads as large as 560MB per process have been observed.

 Additionally, the BAR usage is *per-HCA* and thus use of multiple rails may limit the size of GPU segments.